huangyz0918/TankLogo/README.md

 ## FAQ
 Why choose NetLogo as programming language?
-> Because NetLogo is quick easy and there are less people know how to use it than other languages, so if you want to get start, everybody is equal.
+> Because NetLogo is quite easy and there are less people know how to use it than other languages, so if you want to get start, everybody is equal.

 How can I get start ?
 > Two steps, the first is install NetLogo.
 The second one is clone this repo and double click the .nlogo file and improve the tank.